pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

-If you are missing all your upper or lower teeth, Dr. Ali Alijanian provides various options, All-on-4® implant-supported dentures, for you to replace your teeth and improve your quality of live with restored oral functions.
+If you are missing all your upper or lower teeth, Dr. Ali Alijanian provides various options, All-on-4® implant-supported prosthesis, for you to replace your teeth and improve your quality of live with restored oral functions.
 Be sure to call 925-934-7888 to schedule a visit and come in to have a consultation with our oral surgeon in Walnut Creek, California, to discuss your options.

-Denture Options
+Prosthesis Options

 There are different implant-supported replacement options for individuals who need to replace their upper and lower teeth.
 However, since your upper jawbone is not as strong as your lower, patients normally need more dental implants to support their oral appliances for their upper jaw.
-Depending on how many implants are needed, there may be no need for a full denture.
+Depending on how many implants are needed, there may be no need for a full prosthesis.

 ball 011.
 Before